 Plants generally grow up, so they are usually more than happy to have vertical space to stretch their branches and foliage.

-- A simple trellis will allow a vining plant such as a climbing rose, clematis or peas to climb up and take up very little horizontal space
+- A simple trellis will allow peas or beans or even cucumbers to climb up and take up very little horizontal space

 - The most portable and least obtrusive way to incorporate a trellis, is to attach it to the planter that the plant is in that you want to train up the trellis